baincd/vscode-markdown-color-plus/README.md

 * Selected text is not visibly highlighted if the background color is 100% opaque.
 To fix this, [set the alpha channel](https://www.w3schools.com/css/css3_colors.asp) so that background is partially transparent.
 This can be done by defining background colors using either of these formats:
 	- `#RRGGBBAA` (ex: `#0A0A0A66` → the "66" is the Alpha channel in hex.
 "FF" is 100% opaque, "00" is 100% transparent, 66 is approx 40% opaque)
 	- `rgba(r,g,b,a)` (ex: `rgba(10,10,10,0.40)` → 0.40 is the opacity on a scale of 0.0-1.0)

+### Alternate (setext-style) Header Colors

+This extension is unable to automatically use the markdown header colors of the current color theme.
+The default color settings for alternate headers matches the default VS Code color themes.

+To configure alternate headers to match your color theme:
+  1. Open a markdown document
+  2. Use the command "Developer: Inspect Editor Tokens and Scopes" to find the color(s) your color theme uses for markdown headers
+  3. Set the corresponding `markdown-color-plus setext` color settings (and enable)

 ### Conflicts